Best memory card for your camera in 2024: top SD, microSD, CFexpress & CF cards

 If you don't have the best memory card for your camera, then you're not going to get the most out of your photoshoots.
 With so many options for speed, capacity, brand, compatibility, and price available, you might initially feel overwhelmed.
 However, we've broken down the best memory cards available to show you which ones are best for you.

 When you think of a memory card, you'll likely find that the popular SD card format comes to mind.
 However, if you're using a newer camera, or one of the best professional cameras, then you'll likely need to look for a CFexpress card.
-However, Compact Flash, microSD and CFast cards are still all regularly used as well.
+However, Compact Flash, microSD and CFast cards are still all in use by some cameras as well.

 One of the most obvious ways to differentiate between memory cards is how much storage they have.
 A 32GB card might be fine for an afternoon wandering around your local wildlife reserve, but videographers looking to shoot all day could get frustrated with having to constantly swap over cards.